JNRowe/hubugs/doc/install.rst

 * :pypi:`html2text` is used formatting HTML for the terminal
 * :pypi:`httplib2` for HTTP communications
 * :pypi:`Jinja2` for templating
+* :pypi:`kitchen` for i18n support and text encoding
 * :pypi:`micromodels` is used for representing remote objects
 * :pypi:`Pygments` for syntax highlighting in template output